jesHrz/pl0-compiler/README.md

 ./pl0 <src>
 ```

-There are some source codes for testing the directory `./test`.
+There are some source codes for testing in directory `./test`.

 ## LICENSE